-One of the greatest careers in NFL history is about to end.
-Linebacker Ray Lewis said Wednesday he will retire after the Ravens' final playoff game.
+One of the greatest careers in NFL history is about to end, as Baltimore Ravens linebacker Ray Lewis said today he would retire after the team’s final playoff game.

-"It's time for me to create a new legacy," said Lewis, who is returning Sunday from a triceps injury he suffered Oct.
-14. The Ravens will host the Colts in an AFC wild-card playoff game.
+“It’s time for me to create a new legacy,” said Lewis, who is returning on Sunday from a triceps injury he suffered in October.
+The Ravens host the Colts in a first-round playoff game.

 “I talked to my team today.
 I talked to them about life in general.
 And everything that starts has an end,” Lewis said.
 “For me, I told my team that this will be my last ride.”

-Lewis returned to practice Dec.
+Lewis returned to practice on Dec.
 5 and was added to the active roster last week.

-Lewis has been selected to 13 Pro Bowls and was a first-team All-Pro inside linebacker seven times.
-He is a two-time NFL Defensive Player of the Year and led the Ravens in tackles in 14 of his 17 seasons.
-The only years he wasn't their leading tackler were 2002, 2005 and 2012, when he missed a total of 31 games with injuries.
-He has 31 interceptions and 41.5 sacks.
+Lewis has been selected to 12 Pro Bowls and has been a first-team All Pro inside linebacker seven times.
+He is a two-time NFL Defensive Player of t he Year, leading the Ravens in tackles in 14 of his 17 seasons.
+The only time he didn’t lead them in tackles was when he missed games due to injury in the 2002, 2005 and 2012 seasons.

-"I never played the game for individual stats.
-I only played the game to make my team a better team," said Lewis, who led the Ravens to their only Super Bowl championship after the 2000 season.
-Baltimore beat the Giants, 34-7, in Super Bowl XXXV.
+“I never played the game for individual stats.
+I only played the game to make my team a better team,” said Lewis, who led the Ravens to their only Super Bowl title after the 2000 season.
+Baltimore beat the Giants 34-7 in Super Bowl XXXV.

-Teammates said they were surprised by the announcement, even though Lewis is 37.
+Teammates were surprised by the announcement, even though Lewis is 37.